therippa/tesla-bitbar/README.md

 3. Open the script file with a text editor and enter your tesla.com login information.

 ### Note for multiple vehicles
 When running the plugin for the first time, your vehicle will show up in the menu named as the last six of your VIN number.
-To give your vehicle a human-readable name, edit the VEHICLES array in the script file to match you VIN and chosen name.
+To give your vehicle a human-readable name, edit the VEHICLES object in the script file to match you VIN and chosen name.